C$^3$P-VoxelMap: Compact, Cumulative and Coalescible Probabilistic Voxel Mapping: Experiments

-To verify the constant space complexity against the number of voxel points therein, we adjust the maximum number of points $N$ stored in each voxel when compare our method with the original VoxelMap\cite{VOXELMAP}.
-If a voxel is updated by more than $N$ points, the plane uncertainty is fixed and will not be updated any more.
+To verify the constant space complexity against the number of voxel points therein, we adjust the maximum number of points $N$ stored in each voxel when comparing our method with the original VoxelMap\cite{VOXELMAP}.
+If a voxel is updated by more than $N$ points, the plane uncertainty will not be updated anymore.
 We compare the memory consumption between the original VoxelMap and ours on KITTI's 06 sequence under different voxel granularity: a single-layer voxel map with a fixed 2m voxel size, and a multi-layer voxel map with 3m root voxel and a 3-layer sub-voxel as used in \ref{sec:Accuracy}.

 As illustrated in Fig. \ref{fig:memory}, the multi-layer experiment consumes more memory than the single-layer setup as the granularity of the map is finer.
-However, compared to the linear complexity of the original VoxelMap, our method only occupies a constant memory that are independent of the number of points used by the voxel map, leading to a constant memory usage.
+However, compared to the linear complexity of the original VoxelMap, our method only occupies a constant memory that is independent of the number of points used by the voxel map, leading to constant memory usage.

-The comparison of the memory usage of all methods is listed in Table. \ref{tab:memory}.
-Besides urban environment tests on benchmark datasets, we also test our algorithm in indoor environment with Livox Mid-360 LiDAR.
-The results demonstrate that our method behaves 70\% greater memory efficiency than VoxelMap.
-Our method also has the minimum memory consumption in structured indoor environment due to the on-demand merge strategy.
+The comparison of the memory usage between C\textsuperscript{3}P-VoxelMap and the original VoxelMap is listed in Table \ref{tab:memory}.
+Besides urban environment tests on benchmark datasets, we also test our algorithm in an indoor environment with Livox Mid-360 LiDAR.
+The results demonstrate that our method behaves 70\% greater memory efficiency than the VoxelMap.